boazsegev/plezi-website/docs/guides/basics.html.md

 ## Our first Http-Websocket API

 Often, when writing our applications, we want to be able to access the same data both using websockets AND using Http.
-In more common terms, we want to write an API for our service and we want it to support both XHR/AJAX and Websockets.
+In more common terms, we want to write an API for our service and we want it to support both XHR/AJAX (AJAJ actually) and Websockets.

 Socket.io forces us to certain restrictions to achive this shared API.
-With Plezi, it's easy to opt-in - allowing use to decide which API will be available for websockets, which will be available for AJAX and which will be shared by both websockets and AJAX.
+With Plezi, it's easy to opt-in - allowing use to decide which API will be available for websockets, which will be available for AJAX/AJAJ and which will be shared by both websockets and AJAX/AJAJ.

 To share an API, Plezi only asks that the Http route respond using the `response` object instead of using a String as a return value.
 For example: